 - The Black Path is a publication by Martinet Press.
 This publisher is infamously associated with Tempel ov Blood, an Order of Nine Angles (ONA/O9A) offshoot.
-Here’s an article with some salient details re: the publisher, but basically, add vampires to typical O9A Nazi terror nonsense and you’ll get the general idea of ToB.
+Basically, add vampires to typical O9A Nazi terror nonsense and you’ll get the general idea of ToB.

 - The book describes a “Satanic” group whose practices prominently feature animal sacrifice.